Jersey Shore: The Wildwoods

 The term doo-wop was coined by Cape May's Mid-Atlantic Center For The Arts in the early 1990s to describe the unique, space-age architectural style, which is also referred to as the Googie or populuxe style.
 The motels are unique in appearance, with Vegas-like neon signs and fantastic architecture.

 Cape May

 Cape May is at the southern tip of Cape May Peninsula where the Delaware Bay meets the Atlantic Ocean and is one of the country's oldest vacation resort destinations.

-With a rich history, award-winning beaches, designation as a top birding location, and many Victorian structures, Cape May is a seaside resort drawing visitors from around the world.
 The Cape May – Lewes Ferry connects US 9 from Cape May to Lewes, Delaware.

 Beaches

 The following is a list of all the towns within the state of New Jersey that have a beach either along the Raritan Bay or Atlantic Ocean, listed north to south:

 Most ocean beaches in New Jersey charge admission to the beaches through the use of beach tags.
 Ocean beaches in New Jersey that do not use beach tags include Atlantic City, Strathmere (Upper Township), North Wildwood, Wildwood, and Wildwood Crest.